Perian-io/dagster-perian/README.md

      - `cores`, `memory`, `accelerators`, `accelerator_type`, `country_code`, `provider`: Configuration for the job instance.

 3. **`get_perian_job`**:
-   - Retrieves the status and logs of a job running on the Perian platform.
+   - Retrieves the status and logs of a job running on the PERIAN platform.
    - **Input**:
      - `job_metadata`: Metadata containing the job ID.

 4. **`cancel_perian_job`**:
-   - Cancels a running job on the Perian platform.
+   - Cancels a running job on the PERIAN platform.
    - **Input**:
      - `job_metadata`: Metadata containing the job ID.